-Our current work reduces energy use and greenhouse gas emissions by health care facilities in greater Boston and around the region, primarily through our role as coordinators of the Health Care Work Group of the Boston Green Ribbon Commission (GRC).
-The GRC is a unique cross-sector collaboration of over 30 CEOs working to support Boston’s climate goal, which is to reduce greenhouse gas emissions by 25% by 2020, and 80% by 2050.
+Our current work reduces energy use and greenhouse gas emissions, and advances climate preparedness by health care facilities in greater Boston and around the region.
+We do this primarily through our role as coordinators of the Health Care Work Group of the Boston Green Ribbon Commission (GRC).
+The GRC is a unique cross-sector collaboration of over 30 CEOs working to support Boston’s climate goal, which is to reduce greenhouse gas emissions by 25% by 2020, and 100% by 2050.

-Resources and information on the GRC Health Care Working Groups’ remarkable progress, including a sample Energy Conservation Incentive Lease Agreement, a generic Strategic Energy Master Plan RFP, hospital CHP program information, and more is available here.
+Resources and information on the GRC Health Care Working Groups’ remarkable progress, including a sample Energy Conservation Incentive Lease Agreement, a generic Strategic Energy Master Plan RFP, hospital CHP program information and more, are available here.

-- Collaborate in support of energy efficiency policy advances at the city and state level.
-Massachusetts ranks number one in energy efficiency policy and programs nationally, and through our efforts, health care has actively engaged with our forward-thinking utilities, state policy makers and others to make sure the health benefits of energy efficiency are properly valued, and to shape the Commonwealth’s next three-year, $2 billion rate payer-funded utility energy efficiency programs in ways that enable health care facilities to make the deepest improvements possible.
+- Collaborate in support of energy efficiency policy advances at the city and state level, including active engagement with forward-thinking utilities, state policy makers and others to make sure the health benefits of energy efficiency are properly valued, and to shape the Commonwealth’s utility energy efficiency programs in ways that enable health care facilities to make the deepest improvements possible.
 Similarly, we helped the City of Boston shape an innovative Energy Reporting and Disclosure Ordinance for all large commercial and multi-family buildings.

 For more information on HCWH’s work with the Boston Green Ribbon Commission, contact Bill Ravanesi, Senior Director of Health Care Green Building and Energy Program, or Paul Lipke, Senior Advisor, Energy and Building.